No items found.

 Patient journey mapping: Steps, examples & best practices

-Every hospital has a patient journey map, but few have one that can change day-to-day experiences for patients.
-Long wait times, confusing communication, and missed follow-ups erode trust and leave leaders wondering why satisfaction scores and outcomes aren’t improving.
+Every hospital has a patient journey map, but few have one that changes patients' day-to-day experiences.
+Long wait times, confusing communication, and missed follow-ups erode trust and leave leaders wondering why satisfaction scores and outcomes aren't improving.

-That’s why mapping the patient experience effectively is so important.
-Done right, journey mapping forces teams to see every stage of care through the patient’s eyes, uncover hidden friction points, and align improvements with both clinical outcomes and regulatory requirements.
+That's why mapping the patient experience effectively matters so much.
+Done right, journey mapping forces teams to see every stage of care through the patient's eyes, uncover hidden friction points, and align improvements with both clinical outcomes and regulatory requirements.
 Patient journey mapping is a framework for building trust, boosting retention, and meeting the rising bar set by CMS star ratings, HCAHPS surveys, and other benchmarks.

 With that said, let's explore the practical side of patient journey mapping: the key steps to build a map that actually works, examples from healthcare organizations that are getting it right, and best practices to ensure your efforts don't stop at the whiteboard.